Supplemental Nutrition Assistance Program (SNAP) (formerly called Food Stamps)

 Private, Long-Term Disability insurance policies vary widely, particularly in their rules about how benefits are affected by returning to work.
 Consult your written policy or contact your former employer or insurance agent if you have questions.
 If you encounter difficulties, the MN Department of Commerce may be able to offer assistance.
 Call 651-296-2488 and press 1 for Insurance Complaints.
 For general guidelines on work and long term disability policies, see the Long Term Disability flyer.

 People with disabilities who work may qualify for special tax incentives, including the Earned Income Tax Credit and free tax preparation services.
-See the Work Incentives Connection's Tax Incentives fact sheet and the Tax Preparation Tips fact sheet.
+See the Work Incentives Connection's Tax Incentives fact sheet.

 The Minnesota Department of Human Services (DHS) operates special health and nutrition programs for people with HIV/AIDS.
 See the HIV/AIDS section of the DHS website for general information.